Did Paul think he saw Jesus physically appear to him (i.e. not as just a vision or epiphany)?

 This is relevant because Paul was adamant in saying “Jesus appeared to me,” rather than saying he merely had a vision.

 Paul maintained that Jesus’ resurrection from the dead was a physical rising (i.e. leaving behind an empty grave).

-A forthcoming article analyzes at least these 8 evidences:
+A full page will analyze at least these 8 arguments:

 This is relevant because it would likely dictate how Paul interpreted what appeared to him, since Paul believed that what he saw was the very thing that was raised—Jesus Christ himself.